 With an acceptance rate of 6.1%, admission to Columbia is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to have a GPA of around 4.13, and an SAT score of close to 1580, or an ACT score of around 34.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+Want to improve your SAT score to better your chances on getting accepted to Columbia?
+Check out our SAT prep course!
 Let’s take a closer look at Columbia admission statistics.

 Columbia Admissions Statistics

 Columbia’s acceptance rate in 2016 was 6.1%.
 For students applying to the class of 2020, out of 36,250 applicants, Columbia admitted 2,222.
 The average GPA of admitted applicants was 4.13, the average ACT score was 33, and the average SAT score was 1520.

 For students who took the ACT, the 25th percentile score of successful applicants was 31, and the 75th percentile ACT score was 34.

 For students who took the SAT, the 25th percentile score was 1450.
 The 75th percentile score was 1580.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.